WHAT IS NATUROPATHIC MEDICINE

 On its own, however, it has also proven to extend primary therapeutic benefit through multiple physiological pathways which enhance a person’s overall health and outcomes outside of cancer focus support and care.
 Thus, aside from cancer, IV therapy has been documented to benefit, support and treat other health concerns such as infections, nutritional deficiencies leading to disease, specific immune support, chronic fatigue, fibromyalgia, digestive health, energy deficiencies, physiological imbalances, malnutrition, cellular dysfunctions, metabolic disease and dysfunction, energy deficiencies, as well as the vast array of organ derived diseases (ie liver, pancreatic, kidney and so on).

-IV therapy for non cancer states, is one of naturopathic medicines top and most effective therapies, as support and correction is unabated given direct infusion into the blood stream, thus bypassing any issues with digestion, absorption, or
+IV therapy for non cancer states, is one of naturopathic medicines top and most effective therapies, as support and correction is unabated given direct infusion into the blood stream, thus bypassing any issues with digestion, absorption, or breakdown.

 Full blood laboratory measures are required prior to initiation of any IV therapy treatment, as verification of proper blood cell and organ function must be pre determined in order for a patient to qualified for such precise and effective health therapy.